Zoella-w/zoella-hexo-blog/hexo/source/_posts/30-HKU ECIC.md

 #### 3.3 Disadvantages

-It‘s sometimes difficult for me to say no to extra tasks or responsibilities.
-I sincerely want to help my colleagues, but this may lead to taking on work beyond my ability, taking up my personal time and even affecting my health.
-Now I'm trying to set clearer boundaries and prioritize my workload to keep it reasonable.

-Given my technical background, I've noticed that I sometimes focus too much on the technical details and overlook the business aspects behind a project.
-To address this, I've been actively working on broadening my perspective.
-For instance, I regularly discuss the motivations and goals of our requirements with my product manager colleagues.
-This helps me stay aligned with the overall direction of the project.
+Given my technical background, I sometimes pay more attention to the technical details of a project than its commercial significance, which is no good for my career goal of starting a fintech startup in Hong Kong.
+To broaden my horizons, I often discuss the motives and goals behind the demand with product managers, and keep myself updated with industry news to gain insight into market trends and customer needs.
+In the future, I plan to learn more about business and management.
+That's why I'd like to join the ECIC program.

-#### 3.4 Career planning
+#### 3.4 Career plan

-In the short term, I will work on developing financial internet products in renowned financial institutions in Hong Kong, such as banks or exchanges.
-Following this role, I aim to transition into positions as a product manager through internal job rotations, gaining diverse skills and experiences.
-During this period, I intend to explore entrepreneurial ventures until they become profitable, and then scale them up.
+In the short term, I'll develop financial internet products at top financial institutions in Hong Kong, like banks or exchanges, to be exposed to advanced technologies.
+Next, I'll transition into product manager through internal rotations, to enhance my skills in strategic planning and market analysis.
+While doing this, I’ll also explore some startup ideas and find ways to scale profitable initiatives.

-In the long term, I will start a fintech company in Hong Kong that focuses on using innovative technology to make traditional financial services more efficient and accessible.
-My goal is to tackle the financing challenges faced by small businesses and individual entrepreneurs, promoting inclusive finance in the industry.
-Elon Musk is my role model; his company Tesla has transformed the automotive industry with its breakthroughs in battery tech and smart driving.
+Long term, I'll launch a fintech startup in Hong Kong, which uses innovative technology to improve traditional financial services, for small businesses and individual entrepreneurs.

+(I’m really inspired by Elon Musk and his amazing work with Tesla, which shows how innovation can lead to real change.)
+I believe the ECIC program will equip me with the skills needed to succeed in fintech startup and achieve my vision for a more inclusive financial future.

 ### 4. Interpersonal relationship